-If you're working with large sets of data, Vizlib Writeback Table offers a Form View to help keep your table scalable and readable.
-You can also choose to alter the layout of the table by changing the height of a row, to make the table more compact.
+When working with large data sets, Vizlib Writeback Table offers a Form View to help keep your table scalable and readable.

 TABLE OF CONTENTS

-- Click on Form View Wizard to open the wizard screen (Figure 3).
-Columns in the table will be on the right, other available Columns are listed on the left.
+- Click on Form View Wizard to open the wizard screen for editing (Figure 3).
+Columns in the table are listed on the right, other available Columns are listed on the left.

 - Select an option from the Add Column dropdown if you want to add any new columns.

-- You can drag existing columns from the Columns list and drop it into the editor.
+- You can drag existing columns from the Columns list on the right and drop them into the editor.

 - Change the column order by using drag and drop.
 You can select multiple items by clicking and holding down the CTRL button.